 The property offers free WiFi in all areas and free onsite parking.

 Check for availability and prices at the Devonshire Arms at Beeley

 Located only a few miles from Haddon Hall Millstream Mews offers fully equipped units with free WiFi, private parking and garden views.

-With excellent reviews this is a perfect choice for couples, families and solo travelers.
+With excellent reviews this is a perfect choice for couples, families and solo travellers.

 H Boutique Hotel